iwatakeshi/mailninja/README.md

 ## Architecture

-While it's typically difficult to migrate to another stack after deploying something into production.
-We plan to prototype and incrementally build the application as our knowledge grow during the development process.
-We do not recommend using this in production until we stablize the stack and the API.
+While it's typically difficult to migrate to another stack after deploying an application into production.
+We plan to prototype and incrementally build the application as our knowledge grows during the development process.
+We do not recommend anyone to use this application in production until we stablize the stack and the API.

 To begin with, we will use a simple Express backend and a React application on the frontend.
 Later on, we will split the two in order to scale the frontend and the backend individually.
 We may migrate the frontend to a Next.js application in the future.